Topologically 2-generated groups: Definitions and Results

 The {\em random graph} (respectively, the {\em random triangle-free graph}) is the Fra\"{i}ss\'{e} limit of the class of all finite graphs (respectively, all finite triangle-free graphs).
 The {\em random tournament} is the Fra\"{i}ss\'{e} limit of the class of all finite tournaments, where a tournament is a directed graph $D$ such that for any distinct $x,y\in D$ either there is an edge from $x$ to $y$ or there is an edge from $y$ to $x$, but not both.
 Furthermore, the {\em random poset} $\mathbb{P}$ is the Fra\"{i}ss\'{e} limit of the class of all finite partially ordered sets, and the {\em rational Urysohn space} $\mathbb{U}_0$ is the Fra\"{i}ss\'{e} limit of the class of all finite metric spaces with rational valued distances.

-\begin{theorem} Suppose that: \begin{itemize} \item[(i)] $M$ is a countable relational ultrahomogeneous structure such that $\age(M)$ has the strong$^+$ amalgamation property, or \item[(ii)] $M$ is the rational Urysohn metric space, or \item[(iii)] $M$ is the random poset, or \item[(iv)] $M$ is the rational numbers with ordering, or \item[(v)] $M$ is the countable atomless Boolean algebra, or the countable atomless Boolean algebra equipped with the dyadic measure. \end{itemize}
+\begin{theorem} Suppose that: \begin{itemize} \item[(i)] $M$ is a countable relational ultrahomogeneous structure such that $\age(M)$ has the free amalgamation property or is $M$ is the random tournament, or \item[(ii)] $M$ is the rational Urysohn metric space, or \item[(iii)] $M$ is the random poset, or \item[(iv)] $M$ is the rational numbers with ordering, or \item[(v)] $M$ is the countable atomless Boolean algebra, or the countable atomless Boolean algebra equipped with the dyadic measure. \end{itemize}

 Then each $G^n$, $n \in \NN$, and $L_0(G)$, where $G={\rm Aut}(M)$, has a cyclically dense conjugacy class.
 In fact, each of these groups is cyclically generated by a pair generating the free group. \end{theorem}